cscosu/ctf-writeups/2021/def_con_quals/mooosl/README.md

 Ok, so we can leak a heap pointer and a libc pointer, but that's not an *arbitrary* read advertised by the header of this section.
 For reasons I have not yet described, we want to leak the 'secret' member of the `malloc_context` structure, which resides in libc's .bss (You can find this by looking at the globals referenced by `malloc`/`free` in libc using Ghidra; the secret is at `001b4ad0` for me).
 To read this value, we need to re-allocate Chunk 1 as a 'value' and then overwrite the contents of the node so that the address we want to read (of the malloc_context secret) is in place of val_buf.

-For this, it is convenient to have your chunks in bucket 0x7e5 (the bucket things fall into when for key length = 0) so we can zero those members out and still be able to locate our chunk.
+For this, it is convenient to have your chunks in bucket 0x7e5 (the bucket things fall into when key length = 0) so we can zero those members out and still be able to locate our chunk.
 ```
  Chunk 1
 |------------------------------|